asaddi/allans-comfy-nodes/README.md

 * `RandomCombo2` Probabalistically chooses one of two combo options (both customizable, along with their probabilities).
 Has a seed input, of course.
 I use it to randomly switch image orientation between portrait & landscape.
 * `JSONExtractString` & `JSONExtractNumber` Uses [JMESPath](https://jmespath.org/) to extract values from JSON (currently, only from the `BatchImageLoader`)
 * `FlattenImageAlpha` Essentially composites an image with alpha onto a solid background.
 Can be easily done with Core nodes + `ImageDimensions`, but this seemed like a convenient shorthand.
+* `ImageBuffer` Temporary storage for images.
+Has two modes: "accumulate" and "release."
+While accumulating, it will save all incoming images.
+Finally, when you switch to "release," it will output all images.
+I just got tired of saving test images across multiple prompts and then using the batch loader to do something with them all (e.g. making a grid).

 ### Buses (Combiners/Splitters)